 One of the great things about imagery and mental rehearsal is its simplicity and the fact that you don’t need any space or special equipment – you can even do it in the comfort of your armchair or bed!
 Indeed, one of the most commonly recommended times for imagery rehearsal is as the practitioner lays in bed at night before sleep – concentrating on visualising your perfect performance through imagery techniques can serve the dual benefit of training your mental skills, while also relaxing you and distracting you from the stresses and strains of the day.

-The excellent sports psychology website BelievePerform have a great summary of the technique where they introduce the PETTLEP model of imagery, that breaks the practice down into 7 key elements to consider in your mental rehearsal:
+The excellent sports psychology website BelievePerform has a great summary of the technique where they introduce the PETTLEP model of imagery, that breaks the practice down into 7 key elements to consider in your mental rehearsal:

 Check out the article here, and try integrating some imagery practice into your daily routine – you may just be pleasantly surprised at the results, for a relatively modest outlay of effort!